bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/src/ipc/README.md

 * [`interfaces.h`](interfaces.h) currently contains interfaces (`ipc::Node` and
   `ipc::Wallet` allowing the bitcoin GUI to access bitcoin node and wallet functionality.
 More interfaces could be added in the future.
-* [`interfaces.h`](interfaces.h) currently only defines a `LOCAL` IPC protocol for calling functionality already linked into the current process.
-The first implementation of a remote protocol allowing real interprocess communication is added in PR [#10102](https://github.com/bitcoin/bitcoin/pull/10102).
+* [`interfaces.h`](interfaces.h) currently defines a `LOCAL` IPC protocol for calling functionality linked into the current process, and a `CAPNP` protocol for calling functionality in a different process across a socket.
+Details about the `CAPNP` implementation can be found in [src/ipc/capnp/README.md](capnp/README.md).
+Support for other protocols could be added in the future.
+* [`server.h`](server.h) implements a `StartServer` function that can listen on a pre-exisiting socket and forward commands to an `ipc::Node` interface.
+  Support for accepting external TCP or unix socket connections could be added in the future.